-- Verbal and physical abuse of staff or anger outbursts during care - Non-compliance with prescribed or recommended care - Assessing for delirium versus dementia in an elderly female patient with recent hip fracture and hip surgery. - Capacity evaluation of a severely ill patient who demanded to discharge immediately "against medical advice" - Providing family psychotherapy to a quadriplegic patient and her daughter, who were having heated conflicts during visits. - Adjustment issues for a patient recently diagnosed with advanced cancer - Hoarding behavior
+- Verbal and physical abuse of staff or anger outbursts on the unit - Non-compliance with prescribed or recommended care - Assessing for delirium versus dementia in an older adult resident - Evaluation of capacity for making medical and/or financial decisions - Providing individual psychotherapy to manage a mood disorder or psychosis - Providing family support for challenges related to a Veteran's admission to the CLC - Adjustment issues for a patient recently diagnosed with cancer - Hoarding behavior

-A highlight of working at the Geropsychiatric CLC is the privilege of working with a highly skilled multidisciplinary team as it struggles to assess and treat a very complex and challenging group of patients.
-In this context fellows benefit from hearing the enriching perspectives of other disciplines, while seeking to integrate their own psychological perspective into the team's decision-making process.
+A highlight of working at the Geropsychiatric CLC is the privilege of working with a highly skilled multidisciplinary team to assess and treat a very complex and challenging Veteran population.
+In this context, fellows benefit from hearing the enriching perspectives of other disciplines, while seeking to integrate their own psychological perspective and orientation into the team's decision-making process.

-Reviewed by: James Mazzone, Ph.D.
+Reviewed by: Peter Louras, Ph.D.
+Date: 8/30/24

-Home Based Primary Care (Building MB3 PAD and San Jose Clinic)
+Home Based Primary Care (Building MB3 PAD) Supervisors: Rachel VanPutten, Ph.D.
+(PAD)

-Supervisors: Kristopher Kern, PsyD (SJC)